 A common law claim represents a pivotal moment in a worker’s journey towards justice and fair compensation in Queensland.
 Unlike the initial WorkCover claim, which is processed on a no-fault basis, a common law claim delves into questions of liability and negligence.
 It’s a path taken when the injury’s severity and circumstances suggest that more substantial compensation is warranted, reflecting the true extent of the impact on the worker’s life.

 To pursue a common law claim, an injured worker must first have their case assessed by WorkCover Queensland.
-This involves receiving a Notice of Assessment which includes a lump sum offer based on the injury.
+This involves receiving a Notice of Assessment, which includes a lump sum payment based on the injury.
 However, accepting this offer without legal advice can preclude the option to seek further damages through a common law claim.
 Thus, we always recommend that you seek legal advice before going down this path.

 The essence of a common law claim lies in proving that the employer’s negligence contributed to the injury.
 This requires gathering evidence, expert testimonies, and often, a negotiation process that may lead to a settlement before reaching court.
 If a settlement cannot be reached, the case may proceed to trial, where a judge will decide.